ISDuBA/ISDuBA/docs/scripts/README.md

 ```
 Keycloak will still need to be started, have a realm created and
 configured via it's userinterface.
+Then Isdubad needs to be started to allow for the database migration.
-After that, the bulkimporter can be used to
+Finally, the bulkimporter can be used to
 import manually download documents.

+After that, everything is set up.